 Mainstream support is scheduled to end on June 30, 2018.

 This is a decision that has complex considerations and Appeon cannot advise you.
 Obviously, if you choose not to renew you will lose tech support from SAP.
 On the other hand, renewing the maintenance does NOT get you a free upgrade to Appeon PowerBuilder 2017.
-Per this announcement, mainstream support for PowerBuilder 12.6 is currently scheduled to end on January 31, 2018.
+The mainstream support for PowerBuilder 12.6 is currently scheduled to end on June 30, 2018.

 This is a decision that has complex considerations and Appeon cannot advise you.
 However, we can try to help by outlining some of the potential pros and cons of buying PowerBuilder 12.6:

-- It is available now while Appeon PowerBuilder 2017 is tentatively scheduled for Q2 2017.
+- It is available now while Appeon PowerBuilder 2017 is tentatively scheduled for June 30, 2017.

 - It is a currently-supported version of PowerBuilder that has been on the market for some time.